 Local SEO is as much about knowing where not to spend your time as determining what to spend time on.
-And, while geotagging photos — that is, ensuring each image has latitude/longitude tags identifying where the image was taken — helps on some platforms, GMB is not one of them.
+And, while geotagging photos — that is, ensuring each image has latitude/longitude tags identifying where the image was taken — helps on some platforms, Google My Business is not one of them.

-Joy Hawkins at Sterling Sky conducted an experiment recently to test for any potential ranking impact of geotagging GMB images and noted that GMB removed the geotags from the photos after they were uploaded.
+Joy Hawkins at Sterling Sky conducted an experiment to test for any potential ranking impact of geotagging Google My Business images and noted that Google My Business removed the geotags from the photos after they were uploaded.
 She concluded:

 “If you spend time geotagging photos as a part of your local SEO strategy, I would advise spending that time elsewhere.”

-6. Put real thought into your GMB Cover Photo
+6. Put real thought into your Cover Photo

 Your location’s cover photo can appear on your listing and in Local Pack results.
 If you have not designated a specific cover photo, Google may simply choose one to show in its place.
 In fact, even if you have uploaded a cover photo, Google may replace it if it contains a logo, is pixelated, or otherwise doesn’t meet its standards.

 Choose a cover photo that is clear, crisp, and compelling.
 This is a great place to showcase your building’s exterior.
-Use the recommended dimensions of 1332 x 750 but make sure it looks good cropped to square, as well.
+Use the recommended dimensions of 1332 x 750 but make sure the cover photo size looks good cropped to a square photo, as well.

-7. Monitor and maintain your images in GMB
+7. Monitor and maintain your images in your Business Profile

-Every single time it displays search results, Google aims to provide the best answer for the searcher’s query.
-That means it’s just as important that your photos are accurate today as when you first uploaded each one.
+Every single time a search engine displays results, it aims to provide the best answer for the searcher’s query.
+That means it’s just as important that your business cover photos and additional photos are as accurate today as when you first uploaded each one.

-If you renovate your office’s interior, redecorate your storefront for the holidays, or replace your facade, for example, you will want to take all new photos and replace the outdated ones on the GMB profile.
+If you renovate your office’s interior, redecorate your storefront for the holidays, or replace your facade, for example, you will want to take all new photos and replace the outdated ones on the Business Profile.
 If you have more than 10 images, you can use a spreadsheet to bulk upload.

 There may be an instance where a customer’s photo violates Google Maps policy and you’d like to see it removed.
 If the image is excessively dark or blurry, for example, or is of a different location entirely and doesn’t belong on your profile, you can request its removal.

-For more GMB best practices, tips for optimization, and resources, visit:
+For more Business Profile best practices, tips for optimization, and resources to give you a competitive edge, visit: